June 2013 Pakistan bombings

 June 2013 Pakistan bombings was the series of terrorist attack in Pakistan on 30 June 2013.
 The attacks took place in Hazara Town, Quetta, in Peshawar and in Miranshah, North Waziristan which kills 52 and 119 others injured.
 The attacks came on the day when UK Prime Minister David Cameron visited Pakistan.

 Attacks

-The bombings took place at three different areas of Pakistan.
-One attack near a Shiite Muslim mosque in Hazara Town, Quetta in which at least 28 people killed.
-Another attack near the Badhaber Police Station in Peshawar in which 18 people killed.
-Other in a check post in Miranshah, North Waziristan in which four security officers were killed.
+The bombings took place in three different areas of Pakistan.
+One attack near a Shiite Muslim mosque in Hazara Town, Quetta, in which at least 28 people were killed.
+Another attack near the Badhaber Police Station in Peshawar, in which 18 people were killed.
+The other was at a checkpoint in Miranshah, North Waziristan, in which four security officers were killed.